‘Pokemon GO’ Update: Niantic Releases 80+ New Pokemon, PoGo Servers Crash

-The Pokemon Go update is now out but players of the popular mobile game are experiencing problems including a sluggish loading which means the new data have probably melted the servers.
+The Pokemon GO update is now out but players of the popular mobile game are experiencing problems including a sluggish loading which means the new data have probably melted the servers.

-In a recent post over their official social media accounts, Niantic announced that they have unleashed some 80 new characters from the second generation of Pokemon a.k.a. the “Gen 2.”
+In a recent post on their official social media accounts, Niantic announced that they have unleashed some 80 new characters from the second generation of Pokemon a.k.a. the “Gen 2.”

 Trainers, over 80 more Pokémon and new features are here! https://t.co/7hUwB1wVBAhttps://t.co/9gVfrwaemA